Physics lab courses under digital transformation: A tri-national survey among university lab instructors about the role of new digital technologies and learning objectives: Introduction

 Thus, we surveyed the university lab instructors in three European countries, Germany, Finland, and Croatia inspired by a former study \cite{Welzel.1998,Welzel.1998b,Haller.1999} among physics, chemistry, and biology lab instructors in schools and universities in six different European countries in the late 90s.
-In that study, besides a ranking of the importance of different learning objectives, the instructors had also rated different forms of labwork according to their suitability for achieving different learning objectives.
-At that time, common use of computers had only emerged recently, and using computers in physics labs (e.g., for data analysis or interactive screen experiments) was an innovative approach that was perceived as rather less conducive to learning, especially by the German subgroup of the mentioned study \cite{Haller.1999}.
-As digital technologies and multimedia are now integral parts of physics education and are in particular investigated in relationship with physics experiments \cite{Girwidz.2019}, it is now interesting to investigate to which extent the instructors' perception of digital technologies has changed.
-So, we modified the questionnaire of Ref.~\cite{Welzel.1998,Welzel.1998b} by adding digital competencies as learning objectives, specific modern digital technologies as possible forms of labwork, and further questions about the experiences and attitudes toward digital technologies in general to capture a snapshot of the current role of digital technologies and learning objectives in European physics lab courses.
+The study investigated the instructors' perspective of goals of labwork in science education.
+Thus, besides a ranking of the importance of different learning objectives, the participating instructors had also rated different forms of labwork according to their suitability for achieving different learning objectives.
+At that time, common use of computers had only emerged recently, and using computers in physics labs (e.g., for data analysis or interactive screen experiments) was an innovative approach that was perceived as rather less conducive to learning, especially by the German subgroup of physics professors in the mentioned study published in Ref.~\cite{Haller.1999}.
+Thus, the only form of labwork presented in that survey which was related to digital technologies was \textit{experiments using modern technologies (e.g. for data capture)} \cite[p.78]{Welzel.1998b}.
+As digital technologies and multimedia are increasingly integral parts of physics education and are particularly investigated in relationship with physics experiments \cite{Girwidz.2019}, it is now interesting to investigate to which extent the instructors' perception of digital technologies has changed.
+So, we modified the questionnaire of Refs.~\cite{Welzel.1998,Welzel.1998b} by adding digital competencies as learning objectives, specific modern digital technologies as possible forms of labwork, and further questions about the experiences and attitudes toward digital technologies in general to capture a snapshot of the current role of digital technologies and learning objectives in European physics lab courses.